Who knew you could find the prettiest Caribbean turquoise beaches and sandy shores in Nicaragua?

 How Long Do I Stay?

-Bring Cash + A Quick Head's Up On Electricity
+Bring Cash + A Quick Heads Up On Electricity

-What Island To Choose?
+Which Island To Choose?

 Most travelers stay on Little Corn.
 Though Big Corn is larger (and more established), Little Corn is the spot for backpackers looking for a more off-the-beaten-path experience (though hanging out on Big Corn is also worth your time).
 Both islands offer beaches, snorkeling, walks through palm trees, lots of hammocks, and casual spots to grab some fresh seafood.